What is our philosophy on tuition assistance?

 How to apply for tuition assistance

 FACTS Grant & Aid Assessment conducts financial need analysis for tuition assistance applicants at Pine Hill.
-Online applications are preferred, or paper applications are available in the business office.
+Online applications are preferred, the first time you log in you will need to create an account with username and password for easy login.
+We also have paper applications available in the business office.
 FACTS Grant & Aid Assessment can provide a self-addressed envelope for you to mail the following information:

 - Signed and completed paper application